PSSRA/pssra.github.io/content/join/bylaws.md

 Should any member in a leadership role learn that a member is in possession of a firearm unlawfully, that leader will restrict the member from participating in firearm-related activities until the situation can be discussed with the member and resolved.

-Guests of members (limited to 2 guests per member) and/or members of guest organizations may be permitted to attend range days or other firearms related trainings or events, provided that they have not been barred by the chapter due to misconduct.
+Guests of members (limited to 2 guests per member) and/or members of guest organizations may be permitted to attend range days or other firearms related trainings or events, at the discretion of the event organizer, provided that they have not been barred by the chapter due to misconduct.

 ### **SUBSECTION ONE: ENVIRONMENTAL STEWARDSHIP**